naranyala/naranyala/README.md

 ## motton/principles/ethos

-> _imperative style but use global context as store_
+> _imperative style code and use global context as store_

 ---